Properties of biodiversity indices that incorporate future extinction risk: Introduction

 Similarly, monotonicity implies that the biodiversity score assigned by $\varphi$ to any subset $S$ of species never decreases if another species $x$ is added to $S$.
 However, if $\varphi$ is a measure of {\em future} biodiversity, and species $x$ is likely to cause the extinction of species in $S$, then monotonicity could also be problematic.

 A second extension of the EDGE2 approach is to establish that the same type of product expression that arises for the EDGE2 score (an expected value of a random variable) can be applied to any biodiversity measure.
 We also provide an exact formula for its variance and, in the case of feature diversity (including PD), an explicit method for computing this variance.
-We apply our results to study the two EDGE2 indices -- a measure of phylogenetic irreplaceability and a measure of the expected gain following conservation (both based on PD) -- alongside their corresponding standard deviations for a data set of extant Crocodilians and briefly discuss our findings.
+This allows one to quantify the uncertainty associated with these scores, which is important when comparing species or prioritising conservation actions under stochastic extinction scenarios.
+We apply our results to study the two EDGE2 indices (irreplaceability and expected gain following conservation) -- alongside their standard deviations -- in both the pure phylogenetic diversity (PD) and the more general feature diversity (FD) context for a small dataset of extant crocodiles.

 We begin by introducing some notation and recalling some earlier definitions.